AhmedTohamy01/React-Netflix-Clone/README.md

 It shows the main sentences of the website.

 ***2) Optform:***
-It's a text input field and a button,  It is supposed to redirect you to the sign-up page once you write your email and click on the getting started button but this function doesn't exist yet (it will be added in a later milestone). currently, you can type your email in the input field and the getting started button doesn't do any action.
+It's a text input field and a button,  It redirects you to the sign-up page once you click on the button.

 ***3) Jumbotron:***
 This section contains some images and paragraphs beside it, showing the advantages of Netflix.
 The data of this Jumbotron came from jumbo.json file.